Smoked Sirloin Steak Recipe (6 Simple Steps)

 What Internal Temperature Is Optimal for Sirloin?

-This means you should cook your steak until it reaches an internal temperature of 130°F -135°F. However this is personal preference, see the table below for temperature for each type of doneness
+We recommend eating a sirloin medium rare.
+For medium-rare steak, cook until it reaches an internal temperature of 130°F -135°F. However, this is a personal preference; see the table below for the temperature for each type of doneness.

 Doneness LevelInternal Temperature (Fahrenheit)Internal Temperature (Celsius)